STVT Advisory Committee*

 Roger Bombardier Jr. works as an Enterprise Information Technology Professional at the University of Vermont and was for many years a bike commuter to the University.

-Julie Campoli is an urban designer and author who writes about urban form and the changing landscape.
-She combines a planner’s perspective with a designer’s sensibility to illustrate the built environment and the processes that shape it.
-She is the author of Made for Walking: Density and Neighborhood Form, and co-author of Visualizing Density, and Above and Beyond: Visualizing Change in Small Towns and Rural Areas.
-Here is her website.
+Julie Campoli is an urban designer and author who writes about urban form and the changing landscape and the author of Made for Walking: Density and Neighborhood Form, and co-author of Visualizing Density, and Above and Beyond: Visualizing Change in Small Towns and Rural Areas.

-Karen Glitman is Director of Policy and Public Affairs at VEIC where she leads the organization’s work designing and advancing cutting-edge policy related to sustainable energy.
+Karen Glitman is the Director of Efficiency Vermont and the former Director of Policy and Public Affairs at VEIC where she headed up the organization’s work designing and advancing cutting-edge policy related to sustainable energy & transportation.

 Kevin J Kelley is the US/UN Correspondent for Nation Media Group (Kenya), a contributor to Seven Days and a world traveled cyclist.